 root@freebsd:~ # pkg info -a | grep -i vim

-is not installed, Otherwise it is.Another method to check the existence of a package. (e.g: vim
+--all.vim is not installed, Otherwise it is.Another method to check the existence of a package. (e.g: vim):

 root@freebsd:~ # pkg info -e vim ; echo $?

-is returned.Alternative way to know if a package is installed. (e.g: vim
+--exists.vim is installed and registered in the database, it’ll return 0, Otherwise 1 is returned.Alternative way to know if a package is installed. (e.g: vim):

 root@freebsd:~ # pkg info -x vim